-- a waste receptacle). - Place a park identification sign close to the road, and relocate the information Kiosk close to the staging environment. - Replace the playground pea gravel surface with woodchips (Fibar product) as per best practice standard with new containment border. - Expand the playground area to add diversified playground equipment that accommodates a broader age range (i.e., activities for 5-12 yr olds and 13+). - purposed elsewhere. - Create areas for families to gather in the shade with picnic tables. - Boost site safety and security from vehicular traffic with native deciduous tree planting. - A park identification sign located on the corner would be an asset.
+- Design a formal on-street staging area close to the mailboxes (i.e. possible parallel parking to accommodate four vehicles, mailbox layby, signage and a waste receptacle). - Place a park identification sign close to the road, and relocate the information Kiosk close to the staging environment. - Replace the playground pea gravel surface with woodchips (Fibar product) as per best practice standard with new containment border. - Expand the playground area to add diversified playground equipment that accommodates a broader age range (i.e., activities for 5-12 yr olds and 13+). - Replace existing benches with consistent styles; old benches may be repurposed elsewhere. - Create areas for families to gather in the shade with picnic tables. - Boost site safety and security from vehicular traffic with native deciduous tree planting. - A park identification sign located on the corner would be an asset.